V-Cent/TTE/docs/tech/tox2.md

 # Tales of Xillia 2

+[Tales of Xillia 2](https://aselia.fandom.com/wiki/Tales_of_Xillia_2) (テイルズ オブ エクシリア ２ Teiruzu obu Ekushiria Tsu) was released in Japan on November 1, 2012 for the PS3 (later releasing on North America and Europe).

+Special thanks to user [Jakkun](https://www.youtube.com/user/UnlimitedMrX/featured).

+## Table of Contents

+## Base Mechanics

+Here will be displayed a simple description of the base mechanics of the game.
+Most of these are already explained during gameplay, but may have some effects that were only found out during experimentation.

+### Stats

 [TODO]

+### Other information

+[TODO]

+## Glitches

+In this section, we have a group of glitches and a small description on how to replicate/explain them.
+In this section, you will not find glitches that are currently useful for combat, this is found on the next segment.

+[TODO]

-## Linked Artes
+## Combat Techniques

+Here we will discuss various different techniques/glitches that can be used during combat.

+### General Techniques

-### Linked Arte Cancels (LAC)
+#### Linked Arte Cancels (LAC)

 Similar to Fatal Strikes from Vesperia, you can cancel the animation of any arte with a Linked Arte as long as the glyph is active.
 For example, you can use Demon Fist as Jude, then use Dragon Shot, and cancel Dragon Shot by using the Linked Arte from Demon Fist.
 If the character is airborne, this will cause them to fall to the ground similarly to the Quick Drop skill.

 For Linked artes that are spells (such as Rock Hexad), you can spell cancel them by guarding, just as you would a normal spell.
 Using this in tandem with LAC can allow you to cancel an arte at virtually any point and continue as normal.
 If your character has the Casting Window skill, you can also have the Linked Arte glyph come out before the intiial spell comes out.